sentry-demos/apache-beam/python-beam-example/README.md

 # python-word-count

+This demo covers using Apache Beam with the Python SDK with a sample wordcount application.

+This demo uses `sentry-sdk` 0.13.1.

 ## First Time Setup

 The Beam SDK requires Python 2 users to use Python 2.7 and Python 3 users to use Python 3.5 or higher.
 For this demo, we will be using Python 3.